BlueMap-Minecraft/BlueMapWiki/wiki/getting-started/Installation.md

 ## Using BlueMap Docker image
 You can use [BlueMap CLI](#using-bluemap-on-the-cli--standalone) in a Docker container.
 This is perfect for container loving sysadmins.
 The image is available on GitHub container registry as `ghcr.io/bluemap-minecraft/bluemap`.
-For latest and greatest the `latest` tag is the latest release and `master` the latest git commit.
+For latest and greatest the `latest` tag is the latest release (which can be a pre-release) and `master` the latest git commit.
 You can also choose a latest minor of a major with tags such as `v3` or a specific version tag such as `v3.14`.
+For production usage you should **always** pin the version to the minor version as even the latest minor might still be a pre-release.
+You can see the list of available Docker tags on [GitHub](https://github.com/BlueMap-Minecraft/BlueMap/pkgs/container/bluemap).
+The documentation will now on substitute the version with `<version>`.

 ### Prerequisites
 - A minecraft-world that you want to render